Davidasx/FR33-CH4T/README.md

 ## Credits

-Translation powered by Azure Translation API.
+UI translation (de, es, fr, zh-hk) powered by Azure Translation API.

 All of the UI is written in Python Flask and helped by Github Copilot.

+FLUX-schnell provided by CloudFlare Workers AI.
+(You can get your own for free.
+See [here](https://developers.cloudflare.com/workers-ai/models/flux-1-schnell/)).

 ## Participate